defenseunicorns/uds-bundle-software-factory-nutanix/README.md

   - `nexus.your.domain`
   - `*.nexus.your.domain`

-    > **Note:** if you create a cert per nexus subdomain instead of a wildcard cert (subdomains are docker registries) see [docs/nexus.md](docs/nexus.md) to make sure you update the tenant gateway and other relevant uds-config variables correctly.
-It was tested with a wildcard cert.
-This author can't promise the current configuration would allow multiple individual certs to be inserted into the right places.
+    > **Note:** if you create your cert with a SAN per nexus subdomain instead of a wildcard SAN (need one subdomain per image registry) see [docs/nexus.md](docs/nexus.md) to make sure you update the tenant gateway and other relevant uds-config variables correctly.
+It was tested with a wildcard SAN on the tenant cert which allowed us to create 1-n registries without performing a bundle deploy to reconfigure networking.

   - `sonarqube.your.domain`
   - `tracing.your.domain`